Problem #1: You’re instructed not to use shorthand—but typing everything out takes forever.

 The solution: Use shortcuts to save time on documentation.

 Many electronic medical record (EMR) programs have a built-in capability to extend shortcuts into full words.
 If you’re not sure whether your program does this, reach out to your facility’s IT department—or even to the EMR company itself.
-(If you use the WebPT EMR, you can learn how to use its auto text expander tool here.)
+(If you use the WebPT EMR, you can learn how to use its auto text expander tool with this tutorial.)
 You might be surprised by how much time you can save by leveraging a few simple tricks!

 Problem #2: You’re over-documenting.